 An allergy occurs when your immune system overreacts to a foreign substance (an allergen) that is normally harmless—like pollen, pet dander, or peanuts.

 The Mechanism: Your body produces antibodies called Immunoglobulin E (IgE).
-When these antibodies detect the "invader," they trigger the release of chemicals like histamine, which cause the classic allergic symptoms of inflammation, itching, and swelling.
+When these antibodies detect a specific allergen, they signal your cells to release chemicals like histamine, which cause inflammation, itching, and swelling.

 Symptoms by Allergy Type

-Allergic reactions vary widely depending on how the allergen enters your body.
+Allergic reactions vary widely depending on the type of allergen and how it enters your body.

-Anaphylaxis is a severe, whole-body allergic reaction that can cause you to go into shock and stop breathing within minutes.
+Anaphylaxis is a severe, life-threatening allergic reaction that can cause shock and respiratory failure within minutes.
 Call 911 immediately if you notice:

 Testing & Diagnosis

-• Skin Prick Test: Small amounts of potential allergens are pricked into your skin.
-If you are allergic, a raised, red bump (hive) will appear within 15 minutes.
+- Skin Prick Test: Tiny amounts of purified allergen extracts are pricked into the skin's surface.
+A raised, red bump (hive) will appear within 15 minutes if an allergy exists.

 Treatments & Medications

-• Medications: Over-the-counter or prescription Antihistamines (Zyrtec, Claritin), decongestants, and corticosteroid nasal sprays (Flonase) block the histamine reaction.
+- Pharmacotherapy: Over-the-counter or prescription Antihistamines (Zyrtec, Claritin), decongestants, and corticosteroid nasal sprays (Flonase) work to block the histamine cascade.

 Lifestyle & Home Care

-Nasal irrigation (flushing sinuses with a saltwater solution) is excellent for hay fever.
+Nasal irrigation is excellent for flushing allergens from the sinuses.
 However, you MUST use distilled, sterile, or previously boiled and cooled water.
-Never use plain tap water, which can contain rare but dangerous amoebas.
+Using untreated tap water can introduce dangerous parasites into the nasal cavity.

-• Filter Your Air: Use High-Efficiency Particulate Air (HEPA) filters in your vacuum and HVAC system to trap pet dander and pollen.
+- HEPA Filtration: Use High-Efficiency Particulate Air (HEPA) filters in your vacuum and HVAC system to trap pet dander and microscopic pollen.

-• Control Humidity: Keep indoor humidity below 50% using air conditioning or a dehumidifier to prevent mold growth.
+- Humidity Control: Maintain indoor humidity below 50% using a dehumidifier to prevent mold and dust mite proliferation.

 Reviewed & Sources: WHO, CDC, medical textbooks